 Truly iconic, this sculpture features a group of children, 26 in all, Grenadian, and holding hands.
 They are positioned in a circle, and there are varying interpretations for this work of art.
 Some say it represents the circle of life, while others say that the children represent slaves thrown off ships so many years ago.
 There is a trend of thought that suggests it may even relate to the lives of these slaves being cut off, but largely, the true meaning remains a mystery.
 The creator, Jason deCaires Taylor’s true intent moves in and out with the waves.
 Still another analogy suggests that the concrete sculpture depicts “the adaptability of children in any environment as the sea embraces them and the children become part of their new environment”.
 Whatever was the intention of its creator, the Vicissitudes is a truly historic piece, and it is certainly a sight to behold on an underwater dive.

 Among the 65 cement pieces, you’ll likely come across the Lost Correspondent, who’s also referred to by some as ‘the newspaper man’ in your explorations on the bottom of Molinere Bay.
-It was submerged by its creator off the coast of Grenada, in an area badly affected by Hurricane Ivan.
+It was submerged by its creator off the coast of Grenada.
 According to Taylor, that was the one sculpture that took the park from one, to 26 historic pieces.

 British artist, photographer, sculptor and environmentalist Jason deCaires Taylor created most of the sculptures in the sculpture park which was opened in 2006.
 Construction of the underwater sight was managed by The Grenada Underwater Sculpture Management Inc., a non-profit organization.
 They, along with the local government, are responsible for developing and maintaining the park.